-Okikiola is an ecologist who uses earth observation data to develop metrics (models, indices, maps) that inform conservation strategies for mitigating the impacts of disturbances (such as climate change, land use change, invasive species, outbreaks of insects, and diseases) on ecosystem biodiversity.
+I am an ecologist who uses earth observation data to develop metrics (models, indices, maps) that inform conservation strategies to mitigate the impacts of disturbances (such as climate change, land-use change, wildfire, invasive species, insect and disease outbreaks) on ecosystem biodiversity.

-I'm a Ph.D. student in the Forest Ecosystem Dynamics Lab at the School of Environment (SOE), Washington State University.
-I work as a graduate research assistant/remote sensing Ph.D. student on a collaborative project funded by NASA.
+Currently a Ph.D. candidate in the Forest Ecosystem Dynamics Lab at the School of Environment (SOE), Washington State University.
+I work as a research assistant and Ph.D. student in remote sensing on a NASA-funded collaborative project.

 "A mind that knows is a mind that's free" - (Excerpt from the University of Ibadan Anthem).